RESOStandards/reso-certification-help/docs/providers.md

 **Note:** The bundled notification is available ONLY when BOTH Data Dictionary and Web API are in **Passed** status.
 Otherwise, the email will only include the single endorsement that was selected for notification.

-**Important: The email linking to the report should only be sent to the organization you are certifying.
+**IMPORTANT: The email that includes a link to the report should only be sent to the organization you are certifying.
 Any recipient of the email would have the ability to approve the results.**

 ## Sending Notifications
-Select the **Passed** button from the endorsements page or any report page and select **Notify Recipient**.
+Select the **Passed** button from the endorsements page or any report page, then select **Notify Recipient**.

 _[Passed Button with Notify Dropdown]_